ZeloZalis/ZeloZalis/README.md

 - 👋 Hi, u can call me Zelo
-- 👀 I do like games and coding.
+- 👀 I like games and coding.
 - 🌱 I've practiced C++ before, but currently learning Python

 <!---